 I stand here – and I am standing for the leadership – not as a result of calculation.

 Yes, it was a long speech.
-But it brimmed with ideas, concepts and some interesting thoughts.
-Because that's a hallmark of a Mr Gove speech.
+But he's not a long-winded speaker.
+Because his leadership speech simply brimmed with ideas, concepts and some interesting thoughts.
+Yes, that's a hallmark of a Mr Gove speech.
 You don't get lists.
-And you don't get the series of trademark short sentences beloved by the current Chancellor.
+And you don't get the series of trademark short sentences beloved by the current Chancellor (just take a look at the 2011 Budget speech, for example).
 No, because a Gove leadership speech is content-rich.

 At a time like this – a hinge in history – two paths beckon.
 We can either try to muddle through and hope for the best.
 Or we can lean in, embrace the change the British people voted for and shape it in our interests – facing the challenges of the days ahead with cool heads and making the most of the new opportunities open to us with resolute and daring hearts.

 Because he's fond of some rhetorical flourishes, we heard plenty of repetition.

 We need a national ambition to build thousands of thousands of new homes a year, both private and socially-rented – led by someone who will not take no for an answer and who will push for diggers in the ground and homes for all come what may.